dstackai/dstack/docs/tutorials/wandb.md

-# Weights & Biases
+---
+title: Track experiments with W&B
+---

+# Track experiments with W&B

-Using W&B with `dstack` is a straightforward process.
+Using `dstack` with Weights & Biases is a straightforward process.

 ## 1. Configure the API key